glennhenry/cs-notes/docs/computer-organization-and-architecture/04-registers-and-ram/registers-and-ram.md

 #### RAM

-The 16x16 grid memory can be simplified like below
+The 16×16 grid memory can be simplified like below

 ![256-bit memory](./256-bit-memory.png)
 Source : https://youtu.be/fpnE6UAfbtU?si=XDLNhZa1uqvkB82k&t=519

 It will have address lines that should accommodate the 256 possible memory locations, the data lines for writing to the memory, and the read/write enable/disable functionality.

 We can combine multiple instance of this 256-bit memory to construct a storage with larger capacity.
-We can arrange them the similar way of arranging latches to create a registers.
+We can arrange them the similar way of arranging latches to create a register.

 ![Combined 256-bit memory](./256-bit-memory-combined.png)
 Source : https://youtu.be/fpnE6UAfbtU?si=THw2caJKKBD2tiSt&t=550